openziti/ngx_ziti_module/README.md

 # ngx_ziti_module

-This is an NGINX module that enables NGINX to `bind` OpenZiti servers and then forward incoming connections to upstream addresses.
-To compile this module and to run it, NGINX must be compiled with the `--with-threads` option to enable threading support.
+This is an NGINX module that enables NGINX to `bind` OpenZiti services and then forward incoming connections to upstream addresses.
+To compile this module and to run it, Nginx must be compiled with the `--with-threads` option.
 This is not available on Windows.
 You can verify if `nginx` was compiled with `--with-threads` via `nginx -V`.

 # Building

-This module can be built in two fashions, it can be built via `nginx`'s build int auto configuration scripts or via CMake.
-The CMake build uses nginx's auto configuration builds but allow for better integration with moder IDE's like Clion.
-For CMake, point your toolchain at it.
-To run/debug/etc. the following arguments are useful if the repository is your working directory`-c configs/nginx.conf -e logs/err.log -p ./`.
+This module can be built in two fashions, it can be built via `nginx`'s built-in configuration scripts or via CMake.
+The CMake build uses nginx's configuration scripts under the hood and allows for better integration with modern IDE's like Clion.

-To use nginx's build system:
+## Build Via Nginx

 ```shell
 sudo apt install libuv1-dev